Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 C. Incident response
 D. Testing site resiliency

 This is a tabletop exercise.
-A tabletop exercise is discussion-based, a
+A tabletop exercise is discussion-based, and participants discuss their responses to various scenarios.
+A simulation is a hands-on exercise, not a meeting.